Introduction: Custom Arduino (Cheaper MakeyMakey)

-Hi - I am 14 years old and I built this project for a professor at a local university, as well as for my grandma, who works with kids with a handicap.
+Hi - I am 14 years old (at least I was when I wrote this Instructable) and I built this project for a professor at a local university, as well as for my grandma, who works with kids with a handicap.

 If you like this Instructable or support the cause that I am making this for (children with disabilities), go ahead and leave a comment!

 A Makey Makey is an Arduino based board designed and developed by two MIT graduates, Jay Silver and Eric Rosenbaum, in a partnership with SparkFun Electronics.
 It acts as a keyboard and a mouse, essentially adding a secondary keyboard and mouse to your PC.
 The real innovation that Silver and Rosenbaum introduced was the ability for "touch sensing".
 Using incredibly high-value pull-up resistors, they were able to use everyday objects as buttons.

 Many capabilities and ideas for the MakeyMakey are out there, but one of my favorites is the usage for children with disabilities.
 Those who can't use their fingers well enough to use a standard QWERTY keyboard can use a MakeyMakey as a keyboard emulator.
 Being able to use everyday objects as keys for a keyboard, disabled children are able to use items such as fruit (bananas, apples, or oranges), play dough, or anything slightly conductive as a key.